 Question 1: Subpoenas in a Free Society (03:46)

-Why are subpoenas justified but not compulsory juries?
+Question: Why are subpoenas justified but not compulsory juries?
 In your 15 May 2011 webcast, you contrasted your position on jury duty with that of Dr. Peikoff's, saying that compulsory jury duty constituted the initiation of force.
 My understanding is that Ayn Rand's position was that subpoenas and the jury selection process are entirely consistent with justice, as Peikoff mentions in this podcast.
 Juries are selected using subpoenas.
 How would you reconcile being for subpoenas but against compulsory jury duty?
 And, does this also mean that you disagree with Ayn Rand's view of justice?

-My Answer, In Brief: Ayn Rand's view of subpoenas, which I suspect to be right, seems to have been that for a person to fail to testify when required is a violation of the rights of the people involved in the court case, presumably their right to a fair trial.
+Answer, In Brief: Ayn Rand's view of subpoenas, which I suspect to be right, seems to have been that for a person to fail to testify when required is a violation of the rights of the people involved in the court case, presumably their right to a fair trial.
 (That's different from the rationale offered by Dr. Peikoff.)
 A full theory, adequately defended, will depend on the work of philosophers of law.

-Tags: Justice, Law, Objectivism, Politics, Rights
+Tags: Free Society, Juries, Justice, Law, Objectivism, Objectivism, Politics, Rights

 Listen or Download